GSSW Office of the Registrar

 Attendance Policy

-Attendance is a matter of professional behavior.
+Student attendance in class is part of ensuring mastery over course content.
+Every course is also a learning community, and student attendance helps fulfill commitment to the success of the community.
+Also, attendance is a matter of professional behavior.
 Students are expected to be punctual and attend all meetings of a class, including the scheduled hours for field instruction, for which they are registered.
-Attendance requires not only being physically present in class or field but also demonstrating readiness to learn and being accountable for the outcomes of your own learning.
+Attendance requires not only being physically present in class or field, but also demonstrating the readiness to learn and be accountable for the outcomes of one’s own learning.

 Grading Policy